MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

     -   Granular actions can be enforced per app, specific actions vary depending on app terminology.

     -   Suspend user – suspend the user from the application.
+    > [!NOTE]
+    > If your Azure Active Directory is set to automatically sync with the users in your Active Directory on-premises environment the settings in the on-premises environment will override the Azure AD settings and this governance action will be reverted.

     -   Revoke password – Revoke the user’s password and force him to set a new password on his next login.